DanielHearn/danielhearn.github.io/src/blog/content/blog/iron_helm/index.md

 ### Game End

 If you kill a boss you can end the game there and score based upon what you achieved, with thematic home flavour text given based on the score boundaries.
-There are expansions available that you play after completing a dungeon keeping the same character as before allowing for campaign gameplay.
+There are expansions available that you play after completing a dungeon while keeping the same character as before allowing for campaign gameplay.
 As these are available via Print and Play, I was printing adventure expansions once I completed the game with the previous expansion.

 I always like games with clear win/loss game ends, especially when you are building a character within a world.
 Having an additional score gives extra replayability by making a difference between games that you just managed to scrape a win compared to a win where everything thing went right for you.

 ### Expansions

+Iron helm has many small expansions of which I've each reviewed below.

 #### Loot and Lore